hideyukiinada/benchmark/README.md

 card.
 As I got even more serious, I upgraded GPU to GeForce GTX 1080.
 Ever since then, when I write ML code on my Mac mini, I almost always run on my Linux desktop.
 I really haven't measured how much faster the GPU is as I know that it's just too slow to run my job on CPU.
 However, I realized that it would be nice if I can say how much faster in a concrete term instead of saying "Much faster."
 So I decided to run a benchmark test using the modified version of my CIFAR-10 script.

+# Results
+I ran the script 3 times on each machine and documented the result in below tables.
+For each script execution, a function to train the model is called 4 times.
+In terms of the wall-clock time, for each script run, the third and fourth call to train the model seem to provide stabilized number.
+Namely, for Mac, results in seconds are:
+28.086050, 28.610886, 28.562303, 28.036568, 28.602799, 28.396387

+For Linux,

 ## Script used
 [Modified version of CIFAR-10 classification script](https://github.com/hideyukiinada/benchmark/blob/master/project/benchmark1) to just run a single batch